Why does the University charge for parking?

 Why do you have fewer parking spaces than the total number of the campus population?

-What if I've purchased a HUB permit but cannot find a space?
+What if I've purchased a permit but cannot find a space?

-If you have difficulty finding a space, please contact Parking & Transportation Services at 719-255-3528 and we will assist you.
+If you have difficulty finding a space, please try looking in the other lots that your permit is valid in.
+If you still cannot find a parking space, please contact Parking Services at 719-255-3528 and we will assist you.
 This also helps the office be aware of overflow conditions.

-TIP: Usually level 4 of the parking garage and lot 8 by the Rec Center are the last to fill.
+TIP: Usually the upper two levels of the Parkway Garage are the last to fill.

-What if I can't afford a HUB permit or I am on the waitlist.
+What if I can't afford to purchase a permit or I am on the waitlist.
 Where can I park?

 Students, faculty and staff who do not want to purchase a HUB permit or individuals waitlisted for a permit may park at the Four Diamonds Sports Complex, located at 5025 North Nevada Avenue at no cost.
-A shuttle from Four Diamonds to the Science Building runs Monday-Friday.
-The shuttle schedules may be found by accessing transportation services.
+A shuttle from Four Diamonds to Centennial Hall runs Monday-Friday.
+The shuttle schedules may be found by accessing Transportation Services.

 Do I have to pay to ride the bus or park at Four Diamonds?